mipimipi/smsync/README.md

 ### Configuration File

-A slave has to have a configuration file with the name `SMSYNC.CONF` in its root folder.
-This file contains the configuration for that slave in [INI format](https://en.wikipedia.org/wiki/INI_file).
+A slave has to have a configuration file with the name `smsync.yaml` in its root folder.
+This file contains the configuration for that slave in [YAML format](https://en.wikipedia.org/wiki/YAML).

 Example:

-    [general]
-    source_dir = /home/musiclover/Music/MASTER
+    source_dir: /home/musiclover/Music/MASTER
-    num_cpus   = 4
+    num_cpus: 4
-    num_wrkrs  = 4
+    num_wrkrs: 4

-    [rule0]
-    source = flac
+    rules:
+    - source: flag
-    target = mp3
+      target: mp3
-    conversion = abr:192|cl:3

-    [rule1]
+      conversion: vbr:5|cl:3
-    source = mp3
+    - source: mp3
-    conversion = copy

-    [rule2]
-    source = *
-    conversion = copy
+      conversion: copy
+    - source: "*"

+In former releases a configuration file in [INI format](https://en.wikipedia.org/wiki/INI_file) was required (`SMSYNC.CONF`).
+This was changed in smsync 3.0.
+If no `smsync.yaml`exists, smsync is converting a possibly existing `SMSYNC.CONF` into a YAML file.
+After that, the old configuration file is obsolete and can be deleted.

 #### General Configuration

 smsync interprets the configuration file.
-According to the general section in the example, the root folder of the master is `/home/musiclover/Music/MASTER`.
+In the example, the root folder of the master is `/home/musiclover/Music/MASTER`.
 The next two entries are optional.
 They tell smsync to use 4 cpus and start 4 worker processes for the conversion.
-Per default smsync uses all available cpus and starts #cpus worker processes.
+Per default, smsync uses all available cpus and starts #cpus worker processes.

 #### Conversion Rules

-The rules sections tell smsync what to do with the files stored in the folder structure on the master.
-The sections have to be named `[rule{x}]` with x = 0, 1, ... .
+The rules tell smsync what to do with the files stored in the folder structure on the master.

-In the example, `[rule0]` tells smsync to convert FLAC files (i.e. files with the extension '.flac') to MP3, using the conversion `vbr:5|cl:3`.
+In the example, ther first rule tells smsync to convert FLAC files (i.e. files with the extension '.flac') to MP3, using the conversion `vbr:5|cl:3`.
 These conversions parameters are strings that consist of different parts which are separated by '|'.
 The supported content of a conversion parameter string depends on the target format - see detailed explanation below.

-`[rule1]` of the example tells smsync to simply copy MP3 files.
+The second rule of the example tells smsync to simply copy MP3 files.
 If files are copied, `target` doesn't have to be specified in the rule.
 Another possibility was to convert MP3 to MP3 by reducing the bit rate.
 This can be achieved by defining a dedicated conversion rule as explained above (instead of `copy`).

-`[rule2]` tells smsync to copy als other files, e.g. cover pictures.
-Without `[rule2]`, files that do neither have the extension '.flac' nor '.mp3' would have been ignored in this example.
+The third rule tells smsync to copy als other files, e.g. cover pictures.
+Without this rule, files that do neither have the extension '.flac' nor '.mp3' would have been ignored in this example.

+A copy conversion can either be specified explicitely with `conversion: copy` (like in the second rule) or implicitely without any conversion line (like in the third rule)

 #### Format-dependent conversion parameters